biscuit-auth/biscuit/SPECIFICATIONS.md

 The verifier provides information on the operation, such as the type of access ("read", "write", etc), the resource accessed, and more ambient data like the current time, source IP address, revocation lists.
+The verifier can also provide its own caveats.

 ## Format